 The following projects help students continue to develop their programming skills and explore new elements of coding.

-- Staying Healthy with Personal Medicine Apps: use MIT's App Inventor coding environment to design and create a useful app with real-world value.
+- 15. Building Personal Medicine Apps to Help Patients: use MIT's App Inventor coding environment to design and create a useful app with real-world value.
 The sample program is for a medicine reminder app, but students can take the general premise and develop their own meaningful app.

 An Hour of Code